- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 The Immortal’s voice was light but soft and after the disturbing shock I had, I found that I was stepping back into him for protection and comfort.

-As I did, however, I was abruptly swept off the ground and into his arms; just as Caleb had done to me earlier.
+As I did, however, I was abruptly swept off the ground and into his arms, just as Caleb had done to me earlier.

 “Yes.”

-I stopped short, and then frowned in annoyance.
+I stopped short, and then frowned.

 “Well …I don’t.
 I’m fine.”
 I began to squirm a bit in his hold.
 “Put me down!”